Build a SvelteKit Markdown Blog

 // ...

-• you have to use escapeSvelte to escape some characters like { that are going to cause a problem in Svelte
+• Use escapeSvelte to escape characters like { that are going to cause a problem in Svelte

 • Shiki is going to generate HTML that looks like your code in VS Code using the code and lang you passed

-• I want to insert {@html html} in the Svelte component to output the code block but we need to escape the backticks with \
+• Insert {@html html} in the Svelte component to output the code block, but we need to escape the backticks with \

 Using Components Inside Markdown

-You can import regular Svelte components inside Markdown from interactive data visualizations to working code examples.
+You can use Svelte components inside Markdown from interactive data visualizations to working code examples:

 src/posts/counter.svelte